 COHSASA Healthcare Standards

 COHSASA has been involved in the development of standards for a range of healthcare facilities for over two decades.
 Standards have been developed to meet specific requirements of clients and COHSASA has developed country-specific sets of standards on the African continent for both private and public sectors.
 Standards have been developed, piloted, used and refined for hospitals, clinics, hospices, sub-acute facilities and rehabilitation centres.

 Definition of standards for healthcare facilities

-Healthcare facilities standards are statements that define the key functions, activities, processes and structures and systems required for organisations to be in a position to provide quality services and as they are determined by professional and regulatory bodies, healthcare professionals, staff, patients and citizens.
+Healthcare facilities standards are statements that define the key functions, activities, processes and structures and systems required for organisations to be in a position to provide safe, quality services and as they are determined by professional and regulatory bodies, healthcare professionals, staff, patients and citizens.
 If standards are substantially met, facilities can achieve accreditation.

-Numerous sets of COHSASA standards have been accredited by the International Society for Quality in Health Care (ISQua) since 2002 which means they have met the principles and requirements set forth by the global body.
+COHSASA standards are accredited by the International Society for Quality in Health Care (ISQua).
+This means they have met the principles and requirements set forth by the global body.